ercbk/Indiana-COVID-19-Tracker/README.md

   - Doubling times, as shown in the previous equation, are calculated from growth rates, so I’ve included a second y-axis to show how these have changed over time as well.

+  - Previous versions of this chart included Georgia.
+As of 2020-04-12, Georgia started separating non-state residents from their patient counts.
+Neither The New York Times nor Georgia adjusted the counts prior to the change.
+Without an adjustment, it destroyed the coherence of the data, so I’ve replaced them with South Carolina.

 <img src="plots/region-dea-line-2020-04-12.png" width="3897" />